 In order to use the below commands, you must have OpenSSL installed on your Windows or Linux system

 The following command will extract the private key from the .pfx file.
-A new file private-key.pem will be created in current directory.
-This command required a password set on the pfx file.
+A new file priv-key.pem will be generated in the current directory.
+This command will prompt a password set on the pfx file.

-openssl pkcs12 -in myfile.pfx -nocerts -out private-key.pem -nodes Enter Import Password:
+openssl pkcs12 -in myfile.pfx -nocerts -out priv-key.pem -nodes

-Open the result file (private-key.pem) and copy text between and encluding —–BEGIN PRIVATE KEY—– and —–END CERTIFICATE—– text.
+Open the result file (priv-key.pem) and copy text between and encluding —–BEGIN PRIVATE KEY—– and —–END PRIVATE KEY—– text.

-Then extract the certificate file.
-The following command will extract the certificate from the .pfx file.
-You can find the certificate in file named certificate.pem.
+Next, extract the SSL certificate file from the pfx file.
+The following command will extract the certificate from the .pfx file and save it to the certificate.pem.